TheWaffleLord37/Random-Templates/README.md

-Image hosting for random templates on r/place clones.
+Image hosting for templates on r/place clones.